 Cruising through racing's McLaren Technology Group

-Dr Caleb Sawade discusses his transition from technical intern to modelling and decision sciences manager of the McLaren Technology Group, known for their work in
+Dr Caleb Sawade discusses his transition from technical intern to modelling and decision sciences manager of the McLaren Technology Group, known for their work in motorsport and Formula One. more ...

 Identifying genes responsible for epilepsy